samialdury/gracy/README.md

 | `logger`  |                                               | Logger to use.
 You should use libraries for structured logging such as [pino](https://github.com/pinojs/pino), but you can also use the built-in `console` object.
 Set to `false` to disable logging. |
 | `events`  | `['uncaughtException', 'unhandledRejection']` | Events to listen to.
 Triggering these events will cause the process to exit with code `1`.                                                                                                            |
 | `signals` | `['SIGTERM', 'SIGINT']`                       | Signals to listen to.
 Triggering these signals will cause the process to exit with code `0`.                                                                                                          |

-## Stack

-This project has been scaffolded with [create-npm-library](https://github.com/samialdury/create-npm-library).

 ## License